Junior GCP Cloud Engineer Interview Questions

 Best Practices:

-- Use predefined roles when possible
+- Use predefined roles before creating custom roles

-- Follow least privilege principle
+- Follow least privilege and avoid broad Owner/Editor access

 - Use service accounts for applications